The Top 10 Tips for Nurses to Maintain Work/Life Balance

 Many nursing staff have reported that aside from the work environment, staffing problems can also influence their burnout, which leads to the feeling of depletion of one’s physical and emotional resources.
 While nursing is a stressful profession, nursing work life balance can still be achieved.
 Below are 10 tips for these unsung heroes in the healthcare setting to achieve work life balance.

-The first thing for nurses to do is to come to terms with stress.
-Acceptance is a good way to fight off stress.
-Acknowledge that there are certain things that you cannot change then develop your own coping strategies to address your feelings.
-Aside from accepting things that are beyond your control, embrace the things that are within your control–your feelings and attitude in particular.
+The first thing for nurses to do is to come to terms with stress by accepting what they cannot change.
+Acknowledge that there are certain aspects of your role as a nurse that are going to be stressful, then develop your own coping strategies to address your feelings.
+Aside from accepting things that are beyond your control, focus on what is within your range of influence –your feelings and attitude, in particular.

 Tip #3: Live a healthier life